An ad-free and cookie-free website.

 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Old Republic Intl Corp.
 Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how ORI stock compares to 2,000+ US-based stocks, and to peers in the Finance sector and Property/Casualty Insurance industry.
+We show how ORI stock compares to 2,000+ US-based stocks, and to peers in the Finance and Insurance sector and Direct Property and Casualty Insurance Carriers industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.